Dialectology: Pluricentrism

 The pluricentric approach may be used in practical situations.
-For instance when such a diasystem is identified, it can be used construct a diaphonemic orthography that emphasizes the commonalities between the varieties.
+For instance, when such a diasystem is identified, it can be used to construct a diaphonemic orthography that emphasizes commonalities between the varieties.
 Such a goal may or may not fit with sociopolitical preferences.
 Conversely, dialectological field-internal traditions may or may not delay the diversification of a given language into multiple standards (see Luxembourgish for an example of the latter, and the One Standard German Axiom for the former).

-The abstand and ausbau languages framework
+Methods

-One analytical paradigm developed by Heinz Kloss is known as the abstand and ausbau languages framework.
-It has proven popular among linguists in Continental Europe, but is not so well known in English-speaking countries, especially among people who are not trained linguists.
-Although only one of many possible paradigms, it has the advantage of being constructed by trained linguists for the particular purpose of analyzing and categorizing varieties of speech, and has the additional merit of replacing such loaded words as "language" and "dialect" with the German terms of ausbau language and abstand language, words that are not (yet) loaded with political, cultural, or emotional connotations.
+A variety of methods are used to collect data on regional dialects and to select informants.
+Early dialect research, which aimed to document conservative local forms with minimal influence from ongoing change or contact, often prioritized older speakers in rural communities.
+Traditional dialectologists frequently sought what later scholars termed NORMs (non-mobile, older, rural, males), who were assumed to preserve relatively conservative features of local speech.
+More recently, particularly in interaction with sociolinguistics, dialectology has placed greater emphasis on patterns of variation and change within communities, including the speech of younger speakers and speakers in urban settings.